Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Simulations

-We conducted a simulation study to evaluate the empirical performance of the model and fitting approach described in Section~\ref{sec:multilevel_with_cov} for different scenarios.
-Each scenario involved $B=1000$ simulations.
-Since this is the first model of longitudinal distributional analysis, there were no other methods to compare to.
-The aim of our simulation study was to investigate the finite sample performance of our new methods in: (1) handling the monotonic constraint of the quantile curves in fixed-effect estimation; and (2) examining the estimation accuracy and inferential performance of methods for estimating the fixed-effect terms at all quantile levels.
+Simulations were conducted to evaluate the inferential performance of the model described in Section~\ref{sec:multilevel_with_cov} for different scenarios.
+Each scenario involved $N_s=1000$ simulations.
+Since this is the first model of longitudinal distributional analysis, there were no other simulation studies to emulate or methods to compare to.
+The purpose of our simulations was to evaluate the finite-sample performance of the proposed methods in two respects: (i) the estimation accuracy of the functional fixed-effect coefficients; and (ii) the inferential performance of the confidence bands.